 My maid hunt began only after I had kids.
 As just married couple we both managed cleaning and doing dishes well.
 But the plot changed once kids came into our lives.
 And once in every two years or so we had to shift house as we were the usual Bangalore IT professionals who aspire to go back to native and settle at any given opportunity.

 Fortunately my first two experiences with maids in Bangalore were quite good.
-They both were South Indians and worked really hard with least supervision.
-We gave food and took care of any medical expenses which were serious.
-It is a win-win situation for both.
+They both were good and took care of cleaning part with least supervision.
+Along with providing food, we looked after any medical expenses which were serious.
+It was a win-win situation for both.
 They were honest and trustworthy.
-Only now I realize their real value and how lucky I was!
+Only now, I realize their real value and how lucky I was!
 They never complained about salary.
 Thousand five hundred was minimum wage for 'jhadu pocha' and doing dishes, cleaning the kitchen.
 Bathroom cleaning happened twice a week.
 (Cooks I haven't tried yet).
-They took care of each and everything pro actively.
+They attended to each and everything pro actively.
 Shanthi Akka and Shaarda Akka, I am very much grateful to them.
 We gave hikes every year more than the hikes we used to get from our so-called IT hubs.
 Happy maid, happy home!

 I was in the hallucination that all maids are the same and they will be like my previous akkas.
 But after reaching Sobha I have learnt many lessons.
 Let me explain.
 I haven't changed my maid in these four years.
 I have enough reasons for not changing her.
 In Sobha 90% maids are Bengalis.
 For them this is like a gulf job.
 One comes first and then they bring the whole family here and send money to native.
 They have great respect in their village as they are the rich ones in the family and made a concrete house with tiles on the floor.

 Firstly let me tell you the challenges I had with my dream maid.